jeremiahazurin/e2/p2/README.md

     * If P1`Paper` and P2 is `scissors`, then P2 wins
     * If P1 is `Scissors` and P2 is `paper`, then P1 wins
     * If P1 is `Scissors` and P2 is `rock`, then P2 wins
-    * Declare a winner or a tie.
+    * Declare a winner or a tie

 ## Outside resources